Safety in Cape Town

 • If someone rings the bell, check who it is before opening the door.
 If you are unsure what the visitor wants and feel insecure of his/her intent, do not open the door.

 • Do not have any personal identification on your key set.
-In case you loose your keys or they get stolen immediately get your locks changed.
+In case you loose your keys or they get stolen immediately, have your locks changed immediately.

 • Plan your route in advance avoid getting too close to townships.